Cottage Food Laws in Rhode Island

 Yes.
 You must obtain a Cottage Food license from the Rhode Island Department of Health.

-Running a cottage food business in Rhode Island?
+Running a bakery in Rhode Island?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.